Christo Bilukidi

 Christo Milumba Bilukidi (born December 13, 1989) is an Angolan-born Canadian former professional football defensive end who played in the National Football League (NFL).
 He played college football at Eastern Arizona College before transferring to Georgia State University where he was a two-year starter for the Panthers.

 Early life

 Bilukidi was born in Angola and lived in France and Brazil before his family settled in Ottawa, Ontario, Canada.
-He attended Franco-Cite High School before attending St. Patrick's High School, where he only played football his senior year, participating on both his high school and with the Cumberland Panthers OVFL Varsity team.
+He attended the high school École secondaire catholique Franco-Cité before attending St. Patrick's High School, where he only played football his senior year, participating on both his high school and with the Cumberland Panthers OVFL Varsity team.
 He attended and played for Eastern Arizona College in 2009 before playing for Georgia State.
 He was a member of Georgia State's first football team and, together with Jake Muasau, the first Panthers to play in the NFL.

 Professional career

 Bilukidi was drafted 21st overall in the 3rd round of the 2012 CFL draft by the Winnipeg Blue Bombers.